Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Main results

-We finally compare the rates of convergence obtained in Corollaries~\ref{cor:knn} and~\ref{cor:kernel} with a lower minimax rate of convergence in order to see whether the optimal rate of convergence are achieved.
-We first recall these different notions of minimax rates of convergence. \begin{definition} A sequence of positive numbers $(a_n)$ is called an optimal minimax rate of convergence on the class $\mathcal{D}$ if
+We finally compare the rates of convergence obtained in Corollaries~\ref{cor:knn} and~\ref{cor:kernel} with a lower minimax rate of convergence in order to see whether the optimal rate of convergence is achieved.